Windows 10 volume license media

 For ISOs that you download from the VLSC or Visual Studio Subscriptions, you can still search for the individual Windows editions.
 However, each of these editions (Windows 10 Pro, Windows 10 Enterprise, and Windows 10 Education) will point to the same ISO file, so you only need to download the ISO once.
 A single Windows image (WIM) file is included in the ISO that contains all the volume licensing images:

-When using the contents of these ISOs with tools such as the Microsoft Deployment Toolkit or System Center Configuration Manager, make sure you select the appropriate image index in any task sequences that you create or update.
+When using the contents of these ISOs with tools such as the Microsoft Deployment Toolkit or Microsoft Endpoint Configuration Manager, make sure you select the appropriate image index in any task sequences that you create or update.

 For packages published to Windows Server Update Services (WSUS), you’ll also notice the change because, instead of having separate packages for each Windows edition, there will be just one package: